wp-plugins/jquery-colorbox/readme.txt

 I'll include new FAQs in every new version.
 Promise.

 == Changelog ==
-= 3.4 (2010-) =
+= 3.4 (2010-05-24) =
-* NEW: Colorbox is not applied to image links that have the class "colorbox-off"
+* NEW: Colorbox is not applied to image links that have the class "colorbox-off" any more.
+Useful for NextGEN users.
 * NEW: Dutch translation by <a href="http://nl.linkedin.com/pub/richard-laak/b/b21/672">Richard van Laak</a>
 * NEW: Malay translation by <a href="http://www.inisahaini.com">Saha-ini Ahmad Safian</a>
+* CHANGE: Added CSS id "colorboxLink" to link in Meta container.
+* CHANGE: <a href="http://www.photokeens.com">Modar Soos</a> updated the Arabic translation

 = 3.3 (2010-05-05) =
 * NEW: Belorussian translation by <a href="http://www.pc.de/">Marcis G.</a>